Appearances

 Bobby Charlton have scored across thirteen seasons.
 Harry Kane has

-scored across eleven season and Michael Owen
+scored across eleven seasons and Michael Owen

 has